TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-integratewithappservices.md

 Azure App Services is a Key Vault trusted service **only** for the scenario of deploying a certificate.
 All other operations in Azure App Service do not qualify as a Key Vault trusted service.
 To resolve this issue, you must grant your App Service access through the Key Vault Firewall by performing the following steps.

-1. Navigate to your App Service resource in the Azure portal.
+1. Navigate to your App Service resource in the Azure portal
-2. Click on "Properties" in the App Service settings.
+2. Click on "Properties" in the App Service settings
-3. Find the IP Address of your App Service.
+3. Find the IP Address of your App Service
-4. Add this IP Address to the "Allow" list of the Key Vault Firewall.
+4. Add this IP Address to the "Allow" list of the Key Vault Firewall

 ## **Recommended Documents**